maxmindlin/locust/README.md

 - `docker-compose up --build`

 Docker image can be ran without compose, but you must ensure that it is provided with ENV vars for PSQL connection parameters.

+### TLS

+Locust uses its own self-signed certs for HTTPS requests.
+In order to use Locust as a trusted CA, you must add its cert as a trusted source in your OS keychain.

+1. Open `locust/src/ca/locust.cer` with Keychain Access app.
+2. Double-click the Locust cert.
+3. Set the Trust option to `Always Trust`.